-Doctors 'warned' of killer's knife hoard
+Doctors warned of killer's knife hoard

-Peter Wrighton murder: Alexander Palmer doctors 'warned' of knife hoard
+Peter Wrighton murder: Alexander Palmer doctors warned of knife hoard

 The parents of a mentally ill ex-soldier warned a health trust he was collecting knives before he murdered an 83-year-old dog walker.